 - learning and memory difficulties

 MS is highly complex, and the way the disease progresses varies from person to person.
-Scientists are still not certain what causes MS and how to cure it (
+Scientists are still not certain what causes MS and how to cure it, but they do know immune, environmental, and genetic factors are involved. (

 Multiple sclerosis (MS) is a neurological condition that gradually destroys the protective coverings, which are called myelin sheaths, that wrap around your nerve fibers.
 Scientists do not fully understand the disease, and there is no cure.